ceari/edacc_web/specification.rst

 **6. Release phase:**

 In this phase competitors gain access to the results of all competing solvers.
-At this point a ranking has to be calculated and displayed using the results of the solvers, for example number of instances solved correctly and breaking ties by the accumulated time.
+At this point a ranking has to be calculated using the results of the solvers, for example number of instances solved correctly and breaking ties by the accumulated time.
+The ranking will be displayed by the web interface.
 Ranking schemes have to be explored further as fair comparison of solvers is no trivial task.
+The goal is to cleanly encapsulate the ranking calculation, so it's easy to change the ranking scheme if needed.

 Solvers are ranked in each experiment separately and ranking calculations should be done, if possible, dynamically by the web competition system using the data